-Heat the lemon mixture to boiling over high heat and bring to a boil, stirring frequently.
+Place lemon mixture over high heat and bring to a boil, stirring frequently.

-Reduce heat to low; cover and simmer, stirring occasionally, until lemon mixture is soft, about one hour.
+Reduce heat to low; cover and simmer, stirring occasionally, until lemon mixture is soft, about 1 hour.

 Prepare three 1-pint canning jars with their lids and bands for processing, following manufacturer's directions.